KxSystems/docs/docs/wp/rt-tick/index.md

 It took 289 milliseconds to process over a quarter of a million updates, where each update had two records.
 Therefore, the average time taken to process a single two-row update is 1µs.

-In the first example RTS (Real-time Trade With As-of Quotes), we obtained the following performance:
+In the first example RTE (Real-time Trade With As-of Quotes), we obtained the following performance:

 ```q
 q)upd /custom real time update behavior